 The law provides that employers may appeal citations within 15 working days An employer who receives a citation.
 Order to Take Special Action, or Special Order must post it prominently at or near the place of the violation for three working Order must post it prominently at or near the place of the violation for three working days, or until the unsafe condition is corrected, whichever is longer, to warn employ-ees of danger that may exist there.
-Any employee may protest the time allowed for correction of the violation to the Division of Occupational Safety and Health or the Any employee has the right to observe monitoring or measuring of employee WHAT AN EMPLOYER MUST DO:
+Any employee may protest the time allowed for correction of the violation to the Division of Occupational Safety and Health or the WHAT AN EMPLOYER MUST DO: